YvetteVanZyl/hello-world/README.md

 # hello-world
-this is my first attempt at open source or free software. hello world here I come
+this is my first attempt at open source or the freedom thereof. hello world here I come